-Many a time Windows 10 installation needs interaction before the final installation process.
+Many a time Windows 11/10 installation needs interaction before the final installation process.
 If you see Windows Update Installation Failure 80240020 logged under Windows Update History, then that’s the problem.
-You may see and error message – The operation did not complete because there is no logged-on interactive user.
+You may see an error message – The operation did not complete because there is no logged-on interactive user.
 This error also translates to WU_E_NO_INTERACTIVE_USER code.
-Let’s see how we can Fix Windows 10 Update Error 0x80240020.
+Let’s see how we can fix Windows 11/10 Update Error 0x80240020.

 Go to Settings > Accounts > Sign-in Options > and toggle on the option which says “Use my sign-in info to automatically finish setting up my device and reopen my apps after an update or restart“.
 Once done, it will make sure the interaction part is removed from the update in progress.

 This option isn’t available if your device is joined to a domain, or if work or email policies are applied to your device by your organization.